odaridavid/Design-Pattern-Samples-App/README.md

 ## Design Patterns

-Exploring Behavioral,Creational and Structural Design Patterns in Kotlin.
+Exploring Behavioral, Creational and Structural Design Patterns in Kotlin.

 Feel free to improve or provide feedback on any of the patterns.